 Research brings promise to the future!
 Awareness brings hope now!

-Most people don’t know much about NF.
+Most people don’t know much about neurofibromatosis (NF).
 Even the ones that do don’t always understand the terrible challenges of NF and the needs of people with NF.
-Some people with NF are invisible and may suffer physically and emotionally on the inside from both the complications of NF and the frustration of not knowing their future.
+Some people with neurofibromatosis are invisible and may suffer physically and emotionally on the inside from both the complications of NF and the frustration of not knowing their future.
 Others suffer tremendously from the obvious complications of NF.
 Feeling misunderstood and marginalized, they will withdraw from society.

 NF Midwest staff, supporters and patients are visible at professional meetings for neurologists, geneticists, counselors, therapists and other professionals providing continuous exposure and visibility for NF1, NF2 and Schwannomatosis.
 We work to build relationships with funding agencies, decision-makers and community leaders, encouraging their active engagement in NF care and research.
 Through patient involvement and activism, and with patients visible as stakeholders in the clinical management of NF, the NF community is working towards bringing NF out of the darkness and into the light.